Medford man now facing 6 allegations of sexual assault in 3 counties

 Sather admitted to law enforcement that he bit the victim “only twice” and that he was “joking around,” according to court documents.

 According to the criminal complaint, a minor informed law enforcement on Jan.
 15 that for over a two-month period last summer Sather raped her approximately 45 times.
-After the first assault took place, Sather allegedly threatened to harm people the victim cared about if she shared information about their encounters.
+Sather allegedly threatened to harm people the victim cared about if she shared information about their encounters.

 Two witnesses told law enforcement that they observed Sather acting sexually toward the victim.